eLyiN/WikiNecro/Config.md

 Only used if `UsePokemonToNotCatchFilter` is set to `true`.
 Comma-seperated quote-wrapped list of Pokemon names that distinguish what Pokemon to ignore when searching to catch.

+#### MaxPokeballsPerPokemon (Value)
+Specifies the number of pokeballs to use per pokemon before giving up the encounter.

+#### PokemonToUseMasterball (List)
+List of pokemon that Necrobot is forced to use Masterball on.

+#### UseGreatBallAboveCp (Value)
+If a Pokemon is above this CP, use a Great ball.

+#### UseUltraBallAboveCp (Value)
+If a Pokemon is above this CP, use an Ultra ball.

+#### UseMasterBallAboveCp (Value)
+If a Pokemon is above this CP, use a Master ball.

 ## Sniping
+### Executes based on the [scheduled interval](#Scheduled_Intervals)
+### Make sure to follow the Sniping Guide for more details
 #### SnipeAtPokestops (Value)
-When set to 'true', NecroBot will teleport every 5th Pokestop to each of the coordinates listed in the `PokemonToSnipe` list and try to catch the Pokemon listed in that same `PokemonToSnipe` list.
+When set to 'true', NecroBot will go on a sniping journey to each of the coordinates listed in the `PokemonToSnipe` list and try to catch the Pokemon listed in that same `PokemonToSnipe` list.
 Pokemon are not mapped to a location.
 So if you have 2 coordinates and two Pokemon listed, it will catch for both Pokemon in both locations.

+If `UseSnipeLocationServer` is set to `true`, Necrobot will use that for location and pokemon sniping.

 #### PokemonToSnipe (List)
 JSON formatted list of coordinate and Pokemon entries used by `SnipeAtPokestops` to hunt down specific locations for specific pokemon.